 CGCA members were directly involved in the first-ever discovery of gravitational waves in 2015, and in the discovery and follow-up of gravitational waves from two neutron stars in 2017.

-Patrick Brady’s research interests include the dynamics of gravitational collapse, black holes, numerical relativity including simulation of binary coalescence, and the detection of gravitational waves using interferometric gravitational-wave detectors.
+Patrick Brady’s research interests include the dynamics of gravitational collapse, black holes, numerical relativity including simulation of binary coalescence, the detection of gravitational waves using interferometric gravitational-wave detectors, and multi-messenger studies of gravitational wave sources.
 In broad terms, he is interested in theoretical and experimental aspects of gravitation and gravitational-wave astronomy.

 For more information: Brady’s Research Website

 Philip Chang’s research interests include supernovae, compact objects, disk dynamics, plasma astrophysics, and turbulent star formation.
 In general terms, he is interested in various aspects of theoretical astrophysics and cosmology.

 Jolien Creighton’s research concerns the portion of Einstein’s theory of General Relativity, where gravity is described in terms of geometry: the distances between points in space and time.
 Gravitational waves—oscillating gravitational fields that affect the distances between nearby points—are produced by the most violent events in our universe including supernovae, collisions of black holes, and the big bang.

 The Laser Interferometric Gravitational-Wave Observatory, LIGO, is a national facility to detect gravitational waves.
 Creighton participates in the LIGO Scientific Collaboration in an international effort that will search for gravitational waves from the distant universe.

 Dawn Erb’s research interests include galaxy formation and evolution, the kinematics, chemical evolution and stellar populations of galaxies at high redshift, feedback processes in starburst galaxies, and the evolution of the intergalactic medium at high redshift.